May 19, 1925 – Feb. 21, 1965

 “He got the peace prize, we got the problem. … If I’m following a general, and he’s leading me into a battle, and the enemy tends to give him rewards, or awards, I get suspicious of him.
 Especially if he gets a peace award before the war is over.”

 Dr. King called for integration, racial equality and peaceful resistance; while Malcolm X preached black separatism, pride and the use of violence for self-defense.
-He was rejected by most civil rights leaders, and may of them thought of Malcolm X as a fanatic.
+Rejected by most civil rights leaders, many of them thought of Malcolm X as a fanatic.

 “If you’re not ready to die for it, put the word ‘freedom’ out of your vocabulary.”